Description

 Worker::runAll();

-Use the forget method to delete one or more session data.
+Use the forget method to delete a specific item or multiple session data.

 $session = $request->session();